DeWalt vs Milwaukee Hammer Drill Head-to-Head Review

 • 2 speeds

 The last piece of the puzzle is price.
 As top-tier tools from premium brands, it’s not a surprise to find that these drills are on the expensive side of what’s available.
 That doesn’t mean they’re a bad value, though.
-When you need the best performance available or the most innovative features, these drills can make a real difference in how productive you are, and that can be an excellent value.
+When you need the best performance or the most innovative features, these drills can make a real difference in how productive you are, and that can make for an excellent value.
 It’s all about how you work.

 One more quick note—you can get Milwaukee’s drill with or without One-Key, so we included both.